-Based upon the observations made by Mobile Food Vendors, the Community and Administration a number of amendments are recommended to be made to the Policy and shown by strikethrough and underline in Attachment 1 and summarised as follows:
+Based upon the observations made by Mobile Food Vendors, the Community and Administration a number of amendments are recommended to be made to the Policy, as follows:

 1. Trading zones and location specific requirements

 The advertised Policy included only general guidance for trading locations.
 The amended Policy identifies specific locations, known as Trading Zones and provides an aerial photograph of the identified public space they are permitted to use.
 The amendments also specify the route Mobile Food Vendors must follow to access the Trading Zone.